postmanlabs/labs-docs/v6/postman/environments_and_globals/variables_list.md

 ---

 Postman uses the faker library to generate fake data.
 It added support for more variables.
-You will be able to generate almost anything like fake name, address, mail etc with the help of this library.
-You can use this multiple times to return different values per request.
+You will be able to generate almost anything like fake name, address, mail etc with the help of these variables.
+You can use these pre-defined variables multiple times to return different values per request.

 * {{$randomZipCode}}
 * {{$randomCity}}